DWResearch/Course-3-Week-4-Peer-Project-v2/README.md

 *From the data set in step 4, created a second, independent tidy data set with the average of each variable for each activity and each subject.

 --------------------------------------
-Following instructions from ReadMe text file from original dataset, I acknoledge the following people and their work in providing and sharing the dataset.
+Following instructions from ReadMe.md from original dataset, I acknoledge the following people and their work in providing and sharing the dataset.

 [1] Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
 International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
 Dec 2012